A Convex Obstacle Avoidance Formulation: Introduction

 Simulation results highlight two central findings.
 First, the RCOA formulation exhibits consistent performance even in configurations approaching infeasibility, a property notably absent in the nonconvex and mixed integer formulations used for comparison.
 Second, RCOA achieves computational efficiency that is on par with, and in several cases superior to, the benchmark formulations, thereby reinforcing its suitability for real-time applications.

-This paper presents the first stage of this work, in which RCOA is defined and assessed in a two-dimensional setting under the simplifying assumption of point geometry vehicle representation.
-A subsequent stage will extend RCOA to three dimensions and incorporate full vehicle geometry, illustrating its effectiveness with reduced prediction horizons.
+This paper presents the first stage of this work, in which RCOA is defined and rigorously assessed in a two-dimensional optimal control setting.
+To maintain the computational efficiency required for real-time deployment, the physical dimensions of the ego vehicle are assumed to be accounted for by geometrically inflating the obstacle boundaries.
+This standard reduction guarantees collision-free navigation while allowing the optimal control problem to efficiently treat the vehicle as a kinematic point-mass.

 This paper is organized as follows: section~\ref{sec: Preliminaries} introduces the preliminaries and summarizes the key technical properties of different optimization classes.
-Section~\ref{sec: Related Work} reviews prior work on optimization-based OA.
-Section~\ref{sec:RCOA} presents the proposed convex obstacle avoidance formulation (RCOA), together with the relevant system dynamics, path tracking equations, and any notable modifications to algorithms used to solve the resulting OCPs.
+Section~\ref{sec: Related Work} reviews selected works on optimization-based OA.
+Section~\ref{sec:RCOA} presents RCOA, together with the relevant system dynamics, path tracking equations, and any notable modifications to algorithms used to solve the resulting OCPs.
 Section~\ref{sec: Experiments} details the experimental simulations along with results and discussion on the evaluation of RCOA.
 Finally, section~\ref{sec: Conclusion} offers concluding remarks.